ladybug-tools/dragonfly-primer/text/components/Run_REopt.md

 * ##### wind
 A number for the maximum installed kilowatts of wind power.
 (Default: 0).
 * ##### pv
+A number for the maximum installed kilowatts of roof-mounted photovoltaic power.
+(Default: 1000000000).
+* ##### pv_ground
-A number for the maximum installed kilowatts of photovoltaic power.
+A number for the maximum installed kilowatts of ground-mounted photovoltaic power.
 (Default: 1000000000).
 * ##### storage
 A number for the maximum installed kilowatts of electrical storage.
 (Default: 1000000).
 * ##### generator